Skip to content

 Cloud Authentication

-Search for CHANGEME to adjust needed credentials details for AWS and Google Cloud examples.
-The workflows use OpenID Connect (OIDC) which is a password-less workflow and the recommended way to authenticate to AWS and Google Cloud.
-The IAM Role on AWS or the Service Account on Google Cloud needs to be configured for this authentication to succeed.
+Search for CHANGEME to update the required credential details for AWS and Google Cloud examples.
+The workflows use OpenID Connect (OIDC), a password-less method and the recommended way to authenticate to AWS and Google Cloud.
+Ensure the IAM Role on AWS or the Service Account on Google Cloud is configured for successful authentication.